Mariusz Gogol

-Mariusz Gogol (born 28 July 1991 in Białystok) is a Polish former professional footballer who played as a defender.
+Mariusz Gogol (born 28 July 1991) is a Polish former professional footballer who played as a defender.

 Career

 Club

 In February 2011, he was loaned to Ruch Wysokie Mazowieckie.
 In 2012, following his spell with Jagiellonia Białystok, Gogol signed for Olimpia Zambrów.
 In 2017, Gogol signed for German club SV 07 Eschwege.
 In January 2019, Gogol signed for PFC Victoria London, a club for the Polish diaspora in the United Kingdom.

 International

 He was a part of Poland national under-19 football team.